CarmenFYJ/literature-url-cleaner/docs/usage.md

 | PMC       | e.g., `https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1234567/` |
 | DOI       | e.g., `https://doi.org/10.1001/jama.2020.1585` |
 | Journal   | Article URLs from Nature, Science, JAMA, etc. |

+#### 😄 Protocol Handling Notice

+This project can automatically handle URLs that do not contain protocol headers (e.g., www.example.com or doi.org/...).
+During preprocessing, they will be normalized to standard form by automatically adding https:// as needed.
+No manual correction is required.

 ---